List on Bids44 →

 Essential Checks

-5. Check the manufacturing date: Locate the sticker on the outdoor unit (and sometimes indoor) that shows the manufacturing date.
-This gives you the true age, not just the purchase date.
+4. Check the manufacturing date: Find the sticker on the outdoor unit or side of the indoor unit.
+Note the manufacturing year—this gives you the true age, not just the purchase date.

-6. Verify star rating: Ensure the star rating sticker (e.g., 3-star, 5-star) on the unit matches what the seller claims.
+6. Verify star rating: Ensure the star rating (3-star, 5-star) on the unit’s sticker matches what the seller claims.
+This impacts future electricity bills.

-7. Inspect power cord and plug: Check for any fraying, cuts, or burn marks on the power cord and plug pins, which can indicate electrical issues.
+7. Inspect power cord and plug: Check the power cord for any cuts, frays, or repairs.
+Look for burn marks or discoloration on the plug pins, which can indicate electrical issues.

-10. Check air filter condition: Open the indoor unit’s front panel and pull out the air filters.
-They should be relatively clean; heavily clogged filters suggest poor maintenance.
+10. Check air filter condition: Open the indoor unit’s front panel and inspect the air filters.
+Excessively dirty or damaged filters suggest poor maintenance, which can affect overall unit health.

 Insider Checks

-THE AC NEWSPAPER TEST (₹3,000-₹7,000 fix if failed): Turn on the AC at full blast.
-Hold a sheet of newspaper against the indoor unit’s air intake vent (usually at the top or front).
-The newspaper should stick firmly due to the suction.
-If it falls or barely holds, the fan motor might be weak, the blower is dirty, or the filters are severely clogged.
-This points to reduced air circulation and cooling efficiency.
+THE AC NEWSPAPER TEST (₹3,000-₹7,000 FIX): Turn on the AC at full blast for 5 minutes.
+Hold a newspaper sheet against the indoor unit’s air intake vent (usually at the top or front).
+It should stick firmly due to strong air suction.
+If it falls or barely holds, the fan motor is weak, the filter is severely clogged, or the blower wheel has accumulated too much dirt, leading to poor air circulation.
+Repair usually involves cleaning the blower or replacing the motor.

-THE COMPRESSOR HAND TEST (₹5,000-₹15,000 fix): Let the AC run for at least 30 minutes.
-Carefully place your hand on the side of the outdoor unit, near where the compressor is housed.
-It should feel warm, but not excessively hot.
-If it’s scorching hot to the touch, the compressor might be overworking due to low refrigerant, a failing capacitor, or internal issues, indicating a potential major repair soon.
+THE COMPRESSOR HAND TEST (₹4,000-₹15,000 FIX): After the AC has run for 15-20 minutes, carefully place your hand on the side or top of the outdoor unit’s casing.
+It should feel warm, indicating the compressor is working and dissipating heat.
+If it’s extremely hot to touch, the compressor might be overworking due to low refrigerant, a clogged condenser coil, or nearing failure.
+If it’s cold or room temperature, the compressor isn’t running at all.

-THE COPPER PIPE INSULATION CHECK (₹800-₹1,500 fix): Inspect the insulation around the copper pipes connecting the indoor and outdoor units.
-It should be intact and not torn or brittle.
-Damaged insulation leads to energy loss and can cause condensation issues, reducing efficiency and potentially leading to water damage.
+THE COPPER PIPE INSULATION CHECK (₹500-₹2,000 FIX): Inspect the insulation on the copper pipes running between the indoor and outdoor units.
+It should be intact and cover the pipes fully.
+Cracked, torn, or missing insulation means heat exchange is happening where it shouldn’t, reducing efficiency and indicating a lazy installation or poor maintenance.

 Common Scams to Watch For (India 2026)